019mj/World-Map-Using-Dijkstra-Algorithm/README.md

 # World-Map-Using-Dijkstra-Algorithm

-The following project is an enhanced small version of Google Maps using Dijkstra Algorithm for Educational Puposes.
+The following project is an enhanced small version of Google Maps using Dijkstra Algorithm for Educational Purposes.
-To achive this project I have used my enhanced data structuers such as Heap, Hash Maps, Linked Lists and Graph.
+To achieve this project I have used my enhanced data structures such as Heap, Hash Maps, Linked Lists and Graph.

-To help creating a creatful graphical user experience, Advanced Java FX techniques were applied.
+To help creating a creative graphical user experience, Advanced Java FX techniques were applied.

-All of the data in the file "countries.txt" are real data including the langtitude and latitude of a country and the edges between countries.
+All of the data in the file "countries.txt" are real data including the longitude and latitude of a country and the edges between countries.
-The following are sceenshot from the program:
+The following are screenshots from the program:

 ![image](https://github.com/019mj/World-Map-Using-Dijkstra-Algorithm/assets/131479958/6a478f3e-8dad-4d00-8815-b94fe6d56e37)